shenzha/Sun_path-and-sol_air/README.md

 # Sun_path-and-sol_air
-This repo is used solely for demostrating the calculation procedures for the HVAC project.
+This repo is used solely for demonstrating the calculation procedures for the HVAC project.

-All Rights Reserved.